scionproto/scion/tools/wireshark/README.md

 directory](https://www.wireshark.org/docs/wsug_html_chunked/ChPluginFolders.html)
 * On ubuntu 16.04, this is `~/.wireshark/plugins/`

-This has been tested with Wireshark 2.2.6, on ubuntu 16.04.
+This has been tested with Wireshark 2.2.6 on ubuntu 16.04, and Wireshark 2.4.2 on Windows 7.